Mattlister/FilmDBMain/README.md

 <br>

 * The search page is available to both logged in and logged out users.
 Simply type in the name of a movie you're searching for and it'll bring up a poster image of the movie and a link to the movie on imdb.
+The search is automatic, you type and it'll automatically display the movie.

 <p align="center">
   <img width="700" height="400" src="static/wireframes/searchmovieno.jpg">